70. A Show-off No More

 Thinking about it, when I achieved things in my duty and discovered problems, it all came from God’s enlightenment and guidance.
 Without the Holy Spirit’s work, I was a fool who couldn’t understand anything.
 I had no reality of the truth at all, yet I was so arrogant and haughty, shamelessly vying for God’s position.
 I was so senseless!
 I didn’t fellowship the truth or testify to God in my duty, but just showed off and misled people—what an evil thing to do!
 I really began to hate myself then.
 I didn’t want to carry on that way, so I said a prayer to God: “Dear God, I’ve been so wrong!
 I see how arrogant and senseless I am.
 Thank You for giving me the chance to repent.
 I’ll practice the truth in earnest from now on and get on the right path.
 Please guide me.”

 I then read this in God’s words: “What should one do in order to not exalt and testify to oneself?
-What are the manifestations, behaviors, and dispositions desired by God that are the opposite to exalting and testifying to oneself?
-That is, which dispositions and behaviors are in line with the truth and the very opposite of exalting and testifying to oneself?
-You must dissect and lay yourself bare, and words or ways of speaking that are connected to the intention of exalting and testifying to yourself must change.
+In regard to the same matter, there is making a spectacle of yourself to achieve the aim of exalting and testifying to yourself and inspiring veneration in others, as opposed to opening up and laying bare your true self—these are different in essence.
 Are these not details?
-The subject matter could be the same, but if you speak one way, you will achieve the aim of exalting and testifying to yourself and inspiring veneration in others, whereas if you speak another way, the nature of what you say is different.
-For example, when opening up about yourself, what kind of wording, language, and the things you say are exalting and testifying to yourself, and what kind of wording is truly laying yourself bare and practicing the truth?
-(Being overly general, speaking doctrine, and saying empty words is exalting and testifying to oneself, whereas talking of specific expressions and the specifics of one’s corrupt disposition is exposing oneself.)
-Exposing oneself involves motivation: If someone’s motivation is to show everyone their corruption rather than to exalt themselves, then their words will be earnest, true, and based on fact; if their motivation is to make people venerate them, if it is to deceive others, and hide their true face from them, to stop their disposition or their weaknesses and failings from being revealed to others, then what they say will be different.
-Is there not a concrete difference here?” (“For Leaders and Workers, Choosing a Path Is of Utmost Importance (2)” in Records of Christ’s Talks).
+For example, to open up and lay bare your motives and thoughts, what are the turns of phrase, the expressions that display self-knowledge?
+What kind of display that results in others’ adulation constitutes exalting and bearing witness to oneself?
+Recounting how you have prayed and sought the truth and stood witness through trials is exalting and bearing witness to God.
+This kind of practice is not exalting and bearing witness to yourself.
+Exposing oneself involves motivation: If someone’s motivation is to show everyone their corruption rather than to exalt themselves, then their words will be earnest, true, and based on fact; if their motivation is to get others to venerate them, to hoodwink others and hide their true face from them, to stop their motives, corruption or weaknesses and negativity from being revealed before others, their manner of speaking is deceitful and misleading.
+Is there not a concrete difference here?” (“For Leaders and Workers, Choosing a Path Is of Utmost Importance (2)” in Records of Talks of Christ of the Last Days).
 “When bearing testimony for God, you should mainly talk more about how God judges and chastises people, what trials He uses to refine people and change their dispositions.
 You should also talk about how much corruption has been revealed in your experience, how much you have endured and how you were eventually conquered by God; talk about how much real knowledge of God’s work you have, and how you should bear witness for God and repay Him for His love.
 You should put substance into this kind of language, while putting it in a simple manner.
 Do not talk about empty theories.
 Speak more down-to-earth; speak from the heart.
 This is how you should experience.
 Do not equip yourselves with profound-seeming, empty theories in an effort to show off; doing so makes you appear quite arrogant and senseless.
-You should speak more of real things from your actual experience that are genuine and from the heart; this is most beneficial to others, and most appropriate for them to see” (“Only by Pursuing the Truth Can One Achieve a Change in Disposition” in Records of Christ’s Talks).
+You should speak more of real things from your actual experience that are genuine and from the heart; this is most beneficial to others, and most appropriate for them to see” (“Only by Pursuing the Truth Can One Achieve a Change in Disposition” in Records of Talks of Christ of the Last Days).
 God’s words showed me that I had to focus on reflecting on and knowing myself through experiences to fix my problem of exalting myself and showing off.
 I had to get my motives right when giving fellowships and talk more about the corruptions I expressed, dissect my motives and impurities, talk about how I experienced being judged by God’s words, what I truly understood about myself, what I understood about God’s disposition and His love, and use my actual experiences to exalt and testify to God.
 That’s truly doing my duty.
 In the next gathering, I purposely dissected how I’d schemed and showed off for the sake of status, and how God arranged a situation to deal with me and make me see my ugliness.
 A brother then said to me, “Your experience has shown me that although we have corrupt dispositions, we just need to accept being judged and dealt with by God’s words, practice the truth and forsake our flesh, and we will be transformed.
 I also see that everything God does is to save man.”
 I was filled with gratitude toward God when I heard this.
 Gaining this understanding of myself was all down to being judged and chastised by God’s words.